<prefix>:<type>:<additional_info>

 The value of this property will be shown in the UI.

-For example, if you have a GeoJSON file defining sensors where each feature or sensor has properties like:
+Similar to GeoJSON data, if you have a GeoJSON file defining sensors where each feature or sensor has properties like:

 {